-The vertical AI market, valued at $10.2 billion in 2024, is expected to grow at 21.6% annually through 20341.
-But raw market size only hints at the opportunity.
+The vertical AI market, valued at $10.2 billion in 2024, is expected to grow at 21.6% annually through 2034 ($69B or more)1 But raw market size only hints at the opportunity.

 What makes these companies particularly interesting to investors is their capital efficiency.
 While foundation model companies regularly raise nine-figure rounds just to cover training costs, vertical AI startups typically raise modest rounds of $2-8 million at pre-seed and seed stages, then quickly convert this capital into paying customers and revenue growth.

 According to Bessemer Venture Partners, early-stage companies in this space are experiencing rapid funding and revenue growth.2 The increasing need for regulatory compliance and risk mitigation is further driving demand, as businesses pursue AI solutions customized to industry-specific standards rather than broad, one-size-fits-all models.
-Leading firms such as, NEA, and Sequoia Capital have actively backed startups in this space, attracted by their market potential and differentiated value propositions.3
+Leading firms such as NEA, and Sequoia Capital have actively backed startups in this space, attracted by their market potential and differentiated value propositions.3

 The operational metrics are equally impressive.
 Leading vertical AI companies demonstrate: